Fardenz/telegram-mini-app/README.md

     end
 ```

-You can also check [`an in depth explanation of the backend architecture`](https://github.com/Fardenz/telegram-mini-app/blob/main/frontend/README.md#Code-Structure)

 ### Code Structure (_explain the organization of your code, detailing the purpose of each major component or module_)

 #### Backend